svobik7/next-roots/README.md

 ## 5. Hooks

-Next-roots package provides handy hooks to read and manipulate its context values.
+The Next-roots package provides handy hooks to read and manipulate its context values.

 ### useRoots

-Provides main roots values according to current router path.
+Provides main roots values according to the current router path.

 - `locales: string[]` - all active locales
 - `defaultLocale: string` - default locale value